Updated May 2017

 .
 Its sturdy, extendable handle and easy glide wheels make it a breeze to ferry your food and drink around the campground, boardwalk, or dock.
 Additionally, it performed fairly well in our insulation test, especially considering its large size, maintaining safe food temperatures for a full 3.5 days.
 The only downside: this 110 quart behemoth is quite difficult to lift in and out of a car when it is fully loaded.

-Read full review: Igloo Glide PRO
+Read review: Igloo Glide PRO

 This is a category where there is a significant discrepancy between our Editors' Choice Award winner and the Best Buy winner, both regarding performance and price, with some other models falling in between.
 In such circumstances, we will often award a second Editors' Choice honor.
 However, while the ORCA